 Local authorities in Ghana are grappling with the labor-intensive process of sorting mounting quantities of waste caused by rapid urbanisation.
 The World Health Organisation (WHO) estimates that the capital city of Accra alone produces approximately 2,200 tonnes of solid waste daily.
-To help combat this major challenge, Nigerian start-up ASA Nwuara is digitising waste collection to create social, environmental and economic benefits.
+To help combat this major challenge, Ghanaian start-up ASA Nwura is digitising waste collection to create social, environmental and economic benefits.

 “We are a circular-economy driven cleantech company that is leveraging on localised strategies and adaptive digital technologies to promote waste recovery,” said Benjamin Agyin Turkson, the CEO of ASA Nwura.